Yev-VulnSeeker/docs4.x/docs/interface_guide/cloud.md

 * Operate routers in batch
     - Set up config templates and configure routers in batch
     - Reboot or upgrade routers in batch

-* Manage routers in groups
-    - Divide devices in different groups
-    - Manage devices in one page

 * Site to Site
     - Virtual Office: extend your office network to other offices